knaw-huc/textrepo/README.md

 # Text Repository

-Repository to store texts, including their metadata and versions
+Repository to store texts, including their metadata and versions.

 Build with:
 - java 11